Royal Delft Fabric

 When should you scale up or down?

-If you’re looking to add a dramatic statement in a room setting consider scaling up your floral prints.
+If you’re looking to add a dramatic statement in a room setting consider scaling up your chintz prints.
 You can apply them to a sofa frame, draperies or wallpaper.
 Small powder bath?
 Scale up and add some drama that will make a statement your guests will remember!
 Floral prints are also a great way to tell a story, especially with the wide array of scenic chinoiserie wallpapers that are available today.
 You can also be more conservative and scale down with prints that don’t compete with other elements in the room.

-Florals have the power to draw the eye from across any room, adding romance, a softness or boldness, depending on your approach and intention.
+Chintz fabrics have the power to draw the eye from across any room, adding romance, a softness or boldness, depending on your approach and intention.
 Consider them in a monochromatic or solid color scheme if you already have a lot of prints in a room; otherwise, you can easily run the risk of pattern clashing.

 How do you prevent this pattern from clashing with other patterns?

-Floral prints can conflict with other patterns if you are not careful.
+Floral prints or chintz can conflict with other patterns if you are not careful.
 Balance them with luxury solids, tone on tone geometrics especially if the floral prints you are using have bold patterns and colors.

 Where do your clients get their floral inspiration?

 Look in your closet.
 If you are looking to draw some quick inspiration for how to apply florals in your interiors, you can start by your wardrobe.
-Both men and women are wearing floral prints of some degree these days — dresses, ties, shirts, even sportscoats.
+Both men and women are wearing floral prints of some degree these days — dresses, ties, shirts, even sports coats.
 If it looks good on you and you’re comfortable wearing it, why not have a similar print applied in your home?

 Are there any seasonal restrictions to using this pattern?